jflude/lancaster/README.md

 over the ADVERT-INTERFACE network interface if the -I option is specified, or the system's default if not.
 If the storage has not been recently "touched" by its writer within ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), then PUBLISHER will exit with an error.
+An ORPHAN-TIMEOUT of zero will disable this checking.

 SUBSCRIBER will try to connect to a PUBLISHER at TCP-ADDRESS:PORT, and based on the attributes that PUBLISHER sends it, create a storage similar in structure